-Cladribine has already passed through several rounds of testing.
-The results of a Phase 3 study, which involved more than 1,300 people with RRMS, were first published in 2010.
-The study compared two doses of cladribine with a placebo (NCT00213135).
-Both doses reduced the relapse rate by over 50 percent.
-Results from an extension to the study (NCT00641537) showed that the effects of cladribine on relapse rates were maintained after two years of follow-up.
+Cladribine has gone through several rounds of testing for RRMS.
+The results of the CLARITY Phase 3 clinical trial (NCT00213135), which involved more than 1,300 people with RRMS, were published in 2010.
+The study compared the effects of two doses of cladribine with a placebo.
+Both doses reduced patients’ relapse rate more than 50 percent.
+Results from an extension to the study (NCT00641537) showed that cladribine continued to limit relapses two years after it was administered.

-Another Phase 3 study, Oracle (NCT00725985), included 616 participants.
+Another Phase 3 clinical trial, ORACLE (NCT00725985), covered 616 participants.
 It showed that taking cladribine after an initial demyelinating event delayed the onset of MS. A demyelinating event is a show of symptoms resulting from deterioration of myelin, a protective nerve coating.
 Initial demyelination-event symptoms can include nerve pain, fatigue, loss of vision and bladder or bowel problems.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.